Written Threat to Kill or Do Bodily Injury

 If you were charged with making a threat in writing or online, contact a criminal defense attorney at Sammis Law Firm.
 Our offices are located in Tampa, Hillsborough County, FL.
 We have a second office in New Port Richey, FL.

 We represent clients through the Tampa Bay area and all surrounding counties.
 We are experienced in fighting these cases aggressively.
+The attorneys at Sammis Law Firm have successfully represented clients charged with serious crimes for making threats, including:

 In our cases, we fight for the best possible result to protect our client from the consequences of this serious second-degree felony charge.
-Call our attorneys at (813) 250-0500 today to discuss your case.
+We are also experienced in representing clients on related charges for extortion, stalking or cyberstalking.

 Jury Instructions for Written Threat to Kill

-The new standard jury instructions state that in order to prove the crime of Written Threat to Kill or Do Bodily Injury, the prosecutor with the State Attorney’s Office must prove the following three elements beyond a reasonable doubt:
+On December 5, 2013, the Florida Supreme Court approved the new standard jury instruction for crimes charged under Florida Statute Section 836.10.
+One of the best ways to understand the statute is to read the standard jury instructions.
+The 2013 version of the standard jury instructions state that in order to prove the crime of Written Threat to Kill or Do Bodily Injury, the prosecutor with the State Attorney’s Office must prove the following three elements beyond a reasonable doubt:

 The first element lists three alternative prohibitions, “letter, inscribed communication, or electronic communication” that may form the basis of a criminal prosecution.
 See Macchione v.
 State, 123 So.
 3d 114, 118 (Fla.
 Dist.
 Ct.
 App.
 2013).
+The standard jury instructions also provide that “it is not necessary for the State to prove that the letter, electronic communication, or inscribed communication had been signed.”

 Defenses to Threatening to Kill or Harm Another in Writing

 Important defenses to these serious charges exist.
 Defenses often center around the Defendant’s denial that he or she sent the communications.
-These cases often involve electronic or digital communications that are difficult to trace back to the person accused.
+These cases usually involve electronic or digital communications that are difficult to trace back to the person accused.

 For this reason, anyone accused of this offense should never make a statement to any law enforcement officer.
 Instead, call an attorney who can present your side of the story to law enforcement.